 To simplify the exposition, define

-for $u=10, 00, 11$ and $z,s=0,1$, where $\pi(X)$ is the treatment probability, also known as the propensity score, $e_{u}(X)$ is the principal score which denotes the proportion of principal stratum $u$ given the covariates, and $\mu_{zs}(X)$ is the outcome mean.
-Let $\pi=\E\{\pi(X)\}=\pr(Z=1)$ and $e_{u}=\E\{e_{u}(X)\}$ denote the marginalized treatment probability and principal score over the distribution of the covariates.
-Thus, $\pi$ represents the proportion of treated units, and $e_{u}$ represents the proportion of units with $U=u$.
+for $u=10, 00, 11$ and $z,s=0,1$.
+The $\pi(X)$ is the treatment probability given the covariates, also known as the propensity score.
+The $e_{u}(X)$ is the principal score which equals the proportion of principal stratum $u$ given the covariates.
+The $\mu_{zs}(X)$ is the mean of the outcome within the observed group $(Z=z, S=s)$ given the covariates.
+Let $\pi=\E\{\pi(X)\}=\pr(Z=1)$ and $e_{u}=\E\{e_{u}(X)\}$ denote the marginalized treatment probability and principal score over the distribution of the covariates, respectively.
+Thus, $\pi$ represents the proportion of treated units and $e_{u}$ represents the proportion of units with $U=u$.